-- Maintain the natural beauty of the Town's roadways and scenic views. - Reduce the traffic congestion and parking problems during peak tourist times of the year in the downtown area. - 3.
+- 1. Maintain the natural beauty of the Town's roadways and scenic views. - Reduce the traffic congestion and parking problems during peak tourist times of the year in the downtown area - 3.
 Maintain the tree canopy along North Shore Road. - 4.
-Increase the number of public slips and moorings around the island. - $5. \quad \text{Improve and increase, where possible, the number of boat ramps and other accesses to the lake.} \\$ - 6.
-Increase the area in the downtown that is served with sidewalks. - 7.
+Increase the number of public slips and moorings around the island. - 5.
+Increase the area in the downtown that is served with sidewalks. - 6.
 Increase pedestrian paths and bikeways that serve the Town.

-- 1. New Town roads shall be built to Town standards. - 2.
-Where feasible, new development shall provide for the potential of recreational modes of transportation. - New Town road development should occur in accordance with local, state, and county transportation plan schedules. - Appropriate marking, signage, and protective devices should be installed where they are needed (especially for ATV designated areas). - 5.
-Compatibility between public and private transportation services will be promoted. - 6.
+- New Town roads shall be built to Town standards. - 2.
+Where feasible, new development shall provide for the potential of recreational modes of transportation. - 3.
+New Town road development should occur in accordance with local, state, and county transportation plan schedules. - Appropriate marking, signage, and protective devices should be installed where they are needed (especially for ATV designated areas). - 5.
 Compatibility of local, regional and state transportation policies and plans shall be promoted.

-- 7. All driveway culverts intersecting Town roads shall meet adopted standards. - Any driveway that accesses a lot of record which either becomes a subdivision or is subsequently divided into five or more lots must convert said driveway into a road meeting all Town road design standards. - 9.
-Encourage Ashland County Aging Unit to provide transportation to the elderly population. - 10.
-Work with area snowmobile clubs to produce and distribute snowmobile maps. - 11.
-Work with the Ashland County Land Conservation Department, the Ashland County Highway Department, WisDOT, and the DNR to implement best management practices when doing transportation work. - 12.
-Pursue state and federal grant funding for trails. - 13.
-Involve the public in planning for new trails and in repairing and restoring damaged areas. - 14 - 15.
-Develop new portions of the transportation system to be compatible with existing and future land use patterns. - Develop an integrated transportation system that enables residents to use multiple modes of transportation. - 17.
-Work with agencies to provide and maintain access to recreational boat landings. - 18.
-Provide for bike parking in the downtown area. - 19.
-Encourage quiet sports such as walking, sailing, kayaking, snowshoeing, skiing, and sled dog mushing. - 20.
-Establish a terminal at the Madeline Island Ferry dock. - 21.
-Encourage BART to create a stop at the ferry terminal in Bayfield. - 22.
-Work to improve the ice road approach in Bayfield. - 23.
-Continue to work with the police department to ensure speed limits are being adhered to. - 24.
-All new development will be encouraged to be designed pedestrian friendly. - 25.
-Work to install sidewalks in the downtown area of Madeline Island. - 26.
-The Town will continue to cooperate with the Ferry Company to make operations more efficient as evidenced by the numerous cooperative dock and seawall modernizations. - 27.
-The Town will work with the Ferry Company to build a seawall that will allow the Ferry to access the Town dock without ever having to go around to the inside. - 28.
-Work with the Ferry Company to determine if a passenger only ferry is feasible. - Investigate the possibilities of relocating US Post Office 54850 to allow for better traffic flow from the Ferry dock.
+- All driveway culverts intersecting Town roads shall meet adopted standards. - 7.
+Any driveway that accesses a lot of record which either becomes a subdivision or is subsequently divided into five or more lots must convert said driveway into a road meeting all Town road design standards. - 8.
+Encourage Ashland County Aging Unit to provide transportation to the elderly population. - 9.
+Work with area snowmobile clubs to produce and distribute snowmobile maps. - Work with the Ashland County Land Conservation Department, the Ashland County Highway Department, WisDOT, and the DNR to implement best management practices when doing transportation work. - 11.
+Pursue state and federal grant funding for trails. - 12.
+Involve the public in planning for new trails and in repairing and restoring damaged areas. - 13.
+Develop new portions of the transportation system to be compatible with existing and future land use patterns. - 14.
+Develop an integrated transportation system that enables residents to use multiple modes of transportation. - 15.
+Work with agencies to provide and maintain access to recreational boat landings. - 16.
+Provide for bike parking in the downtown area. - 17.
+Encourage quiet sports such as walking, sailing, kayaking, snowshoeing, skiing, and sled dog mushing. - 18.
+Establish a terminal at the Madeline Island Ferry dock. - 19.
+Encourage BART to create a stop at the ferry terminal in Bayfield. - 20.
+Work to improve the ice road approach in Bayfield. - 21.
+Continue to work with the police department to ensure speed limits are being adhered to. - 22.
+All new development will be encouraged to be designed pedestrian friendly. - 23.
+Work to install sidewalks in the downtown area of Madeline Island. - 24.
+The Town will continue to cooperate with the Ferry Company to make operations more efficient as evidenced by the numerous cooperative dock and seawall modernizations. - 25.
+The Town will work with the Ferry Company to build a seawall that will allow the Ferry to access the Town dock without ever having to go around to the inside. - Investigate the possibilities of relocating US Post Office 54850 to allow for better traffic flow from the Ferry dock.